Astraeus hygrometricus: Description

 Young specimens of A. hygrometricus have roughly spherical fruit bodies that typically start their development partially embedded in the substrate.
 A smooth whitish mycelial layer covers the fruit body, and may be partially encrusted with debris.
 As the fruit body matures, the mycelial layer tears away, and the outer tissue layer, the exoperidium, breaks open in a star-shaped (stellate) pattern to form 4–20 irregular "rays".
 This simultaneously pushes the fruit body above ground to reveal a round spore case enclosed in a thin papery endoperidium.
 The rays open and close in response to levels of moisture in the environment, opening up in high humidity, and closing when the air is dry.
 This is possible because the exoperidium is made of several different layers of tissue; the innermost, fibrous layer is hygroscopic, and curls or uncurls the entire ray as it loses or gains moisture from its surroundings.
 This adaptation enables the fruit body to disperse spores at times of optimum moisture, and reduce evaporation during dry periods.
 Further, dry fruit bodies with the rays curled up may be readily blown about by the wind, allowing them to scatter spores from the pore as they roll.

 The fruit body is 1–8 cm in diameter from tip to tip when expanded.
 The exoperidium is thick, and the rays are typically areolate (divided into small areas by cracks and crevices) on the upper surface, and are dark grey to black.
 The spore case is sessile (lacking a stalk), light gray to tan color and 1 to 3 cm broad with a felt-like or scurfy (coated with loose scaly crust) surface; the top of the spore case is opened by an irregular slit, tear or pore.
-The interior of the spore case, the gleba, is white and solid when young, and divided into oval locules—a characteristic that helps to distinguish it from Geastrum.
+The gleba is white and solid when young, and divided into oval locules—a characteristic that helps to distinguish it from Geastrum.
 The gleba becomes brown and powdery as the specimen matures.
 Small dark hairlike threads (rhizomorphs) extend from the base of the fruit body into the substrate.
 The rhizomorphs are fragile, and often break off after maturity.